Squamata: Reproduction

 The male members of the group Squamata have hemipenes, which are usually held inverted within their bodies, and are everted for reproduction via erectile tissue like that in the mammalian penis.
 Only one is used at a time, and some evidence indicates that males alternate use between copulations.
 The hemipenis has a variety of shapes, depending on the species.
 Often it bears spines or hooks, to anchor the male within the female.
 Some species even have forked hemipenes (each hemipenis has two tips).
 Due to being everted and inverted, hemipenes do not have a completely enclosed channel for the conduction of sperm, but rather a seminal groove that seals as the erectile tissue expands.
 This is also the only reptile group in which both viviparous and ovoviviparous species are found, as well as the usual oviparous reptiles.
+The eggs in oviparous species have a parchment-like shell.
+The only exception is found in blind lizards and three families of geckos (Gekkonidae, Phyllodactylidae and Sphaerodactylidae), where many lay rigid and calcified eggs.
 Some species, such as the Komodo dragon, can reproduce asexually through parthenogenesis.

 Studies have been conducted on how sexual selection manifests itself in snakes and lizards.
 Snakes use a variety of tactics in acquiring mates.
 Ritual combat between males for the females with which they want to mate includes topping, a behavior exhibited by most viperids, in which one male twists around the vertically elevated fore body of his opponent and forcing it downward.
 Neck biting commonly occurs while the snakes are entwined.